- This event has passed.

 The workshop site is located in Shingletown, a small town in Lassen County, half an hour east of Redding and 3 1/2 hours north of San Francisco.
 Students will definitely have alot of adventures available in Nature in the midst of the most beautiful counties of California: Shasta, Trinity, Klamath, Mendocino, and in the surrounding towns and cities on weekends.

-The 35-day Advanced Cob Building Workshop consists of 25 days of theoretical instruction
+This Intensive 19-day Advanced Cob Building Workshop consists of theoretical instruction

 (lectures with graphics) and construction for 4 hours in the morning and 3 hours in the afternoon.

-Students arrive on Sunday, May 24th, and settle in.
+Students arrive on Wednesday, June 10th, and settle in.
 The workshop begins at 4pm with an Opening Circle, a Host Site orientation and Introduction to the Project.
-Dinner is served at 6pm and followed by an Introduction to the 5-week Workshop.
-Monday morning we begin digging the trench for our Cob Building!!!!
+Dinner is served at 6pm and followed by an Introduction to the Workshop.
+Thursday morning we begin digging the trench for our Cob Building!!!!

 The daily schedule (subject to slight modifications due to climate) will be: